scallop-lang/scallop-lang.github.io/md/get-started.md

 # Getting Started

-Scallop is a neuro-symbolic programming language based on Datalog.
+Scallop is a neurosymbolic programming language, solver, and framework.
-You can use it simply as discrete Datalog, and can also use it as probabilistic Datalog or even differentiable Datalog.
+Based on Datalog, it supports discrete, probabilistic, and differentiable modes of reasoning.

-We currently provide three ways to interact with Scallop:
+There are three ways to interact with Scallop:

 - Scallop Interpreter `scli` [(download)](/download.html#scli).
-  This interpreter can be run as a command-line program.
-  `scli` accepts a `.scl` file which is executed to produce the reasoning result.
+  This interpreter can be run as a command-line program `scli` which accepts a `.scl` file that is executed to produce the result.
-  This version of Scallop supports discrete reasoning and probabilistic reasoning.
+  This version of Scallop supports discrete and probabilistic modes of reasoning.

 - Scallop REPL `sclrepl` [(download)](/download.html#sclrepl).
   This interpreter can be run in an interactive shell environment and is suitable for demo purposes.
-  Similar to `scli`, this version of Scallop supports discrete reasoning and probabilistic reasoning.
+  Similar to `scli`, this version of Scallop supports discrete and probabilistic modes of reasoning.

 - Python Binding `scallopy` [(download)](/download.html#scallopy).
-  This is a Python binding for Scallop, which allows you to run Scallop in a native Python environment.
+  This is a Python binding which allows to run Scallop in a native Python environment.
-  In addition to supporting discrete and probabilistic reasoning, this Python library includes PyTorch support and enables differentiable reasoning.
+  Besides supporting discrete and probabilistic modes of reasoning, this Python library includes PyTorch support and enables differentiable reasoning.
   You can integrate Scallop modules with your PyTorch machine learning